GoogleChrome/web.dev/src/site/content/en/blog/yahoo-japan-identity-case-study/index.md

 making it impossible to sign in with only a password) helps protect users from list-based attacks.

-We’ve taken the following steps to encourage users to disable their passwords.
+We've taken the following steps to encourage users to disable their passwords.

 *  Promoting alternative authentication methods when users reset their passwords.